Rhode Island Criminal Justice Schools

 Associate of Science | Law Enforcement

-Johnson & Wales University (Providence, RI)
+Johnson & Wales University (Providence)

 Bachelor of Science | Criminal Justice

 Master of Science | Criminal Justice (online program)

 New England Institute of Technology (East Greenwich, Warwick)

 Bachelor of Science | Information Technology: Cyber Security and Network Engineering